 Government compliance, such as OSHA guidelines, has caused company leaders to put safety as a priority ahead of profits and production.
 Technicians do their part to keep factories and plants running smoothly, efficiently, and safely.
 Let’s explore this technology and career in more detail.

-Business and industry depend on technicians that can install, maintain, repair, troubleshoot, and adjust instruments and control systems.
+Businesses and industries depend on technicians that can install, maintain, repair, troubleshoot, and adjust instruments and control systems.

 Instrument and Control Systems Technology is used in high-tech industries like:

 Instrumentation professionals design, detail, maintain and troubleshoot control systems in hundreds of different industries.
 They do this essential work for their clients, companies, and industries to keep efficiency and safety at a high level.